-When you employ law firm employees, the question often arises about what is the kind of raise employees should be given.
-Oftentimes, the question can arise at the end of the year because many employees expect yearly raises.
+When you employ lawyers or attorneys, the question often arises about what is the standard raise employees should be given.
+Often, the question can arise at the end of the year because many employees expect yearly raises.

 The question of what is the average raise is problematic.
-Law employees often have expectations.
-Many of these expectations are not realistic when looking at national data and the finances of the firm.
+Law employees have expectations and many of these expectations are not realistic when looking at national data and the finances of the firm.

 It is true as well that while clients want to pay less in fees, employees want to make more.
 This is a catch-22 that is almost impossible to resolve.

 Many of these employees who also want raises do not meet their billable hour or accounts receivables numbers, either.
-Still, if they do not get what they seek, many will be upset.
-Some will just grovel about it.
-Others may leave.
+Still, if they do not get what they seek, they may be upset.
+Some will just grovel about it and others may leave.

 To know whether your raises are within the norm, looking at national averages can be helpful.
 Recent studies show that the average raise is in the 2.6 to 4.7 percent range.
-While this might not warm the hearts of some employees, the numbers make sense when you really think about it.
+While this might not warm the hearts of some employees, the numbers make financial sense.

 After all, how does a company generate more money to pay raises larger than that?
-To pay even 2.6 to 4.7 percent raises, they have to minimally increase the company’s net income by the same 2.6 to 4.7 percent.
+To pay even 2.6 to 4.7 percent raises, they have to increase the company’s net income by at least 2.6 to 4.7 percent.
 That’s not easy for most law firms.
 Some law firms might have net income that is steady (versus increasing).
 Some law firms could even have down years when it drops.
 For those firms, how do they give any raises?

 If you have any thoughts, feel free to share them below.